Archaeology of Color

 from June 13, 2020 to August 7, 2020

-Freijo Gallery will present the first solo exhibition by David Beltrán (Cuba, 1978), entitled Archaeology of Color, which will show two-dimensional abstract works based on stratigraphic photographs of particles from masterpieces from the Prado National Museum, the Thyssen-Bornemisza National Museum and the Reina Sofía National Art Museum.
-To do this, David Beltrán works with the restoration departments of international museums, thus comining art and science, establishing a close link between plastic arts and restoration.
+Freijo Gallery presents the first solo exhibition by David Beltrán (Cuba, 1978) in Madrid, called Archaeology of Color, which shows two-dimensional abstract works based on stratigraphic photographs of particles from masterpieces from the Prado National Museum, the Thyssen-Bornemisza National Museum and the Reina Sofía National Art Museum.
+To do this, David Beltrán works with the restoration departments of international museums, thus combining art and science, establishing a close link between plastic arts and restoration.

 David Beltrán is a Cuban artist who works in various media such as photography, painting and installation.
 He was part of the "Edgar & David" duo (2000-2005), developing his first site-specific works and installations and at the same time being a member of the Enema Collective guided by the Cuban artist Lázaro Saavedra.
 In 2005 Beltrán was also a member of the group "La Teoría Dorada de Popeye", a multidisciplinary project with a rock band format using the aesthetics of actionism and Noise music genre as an icon representing a generation unsatisfied with its time.